ed-cooper/EdSteg/README.md

 This is an old project of mine that was chosen to practice the use of unsafe code within C# for image manipulation.

+I have since updated it to reflect better coding practices and add unit testing with continuous integration through Travis CI.

+**Note:** This project is purely educational and the encoding is neither secure nor hard to detect.
+Please look elsewhere if you desire this.

 ## Screenshots

 ### Startup Form